COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 === Final Boss World

-The final world would be designed to test everything the player had learned from the 4 major worlds through a final combat section against a cyborg John McNamara, utilizing Skills Build Questions from all 4 previously fought bosses!
+The final world would be designed to test everything the player has learned from the 4 major worlds through a final combat section against a cyborg John McNamara, utilizing Skills Build Questions from all 4 previously fought bosses!

 Carrying on with the main theme from the Hub World, this area would utilize a space theme, where tiles from every world would be used to line a path leading to the final boss, showcasing how all 4 worlds have come together to make one final section.